(Ryukyu subtropical forest Photo Credit: Justin Moat)

 University of the Ryukyus

 Kubota lab is interested in bridging between local-scale ecological studies (field work) and the concepts/theories of biogeography and macroecology.
-We investigate hierarchical assembly processes through time and space across local community, regional-scale flora and global-scale forest biomes.
-To understand the origin and maintenance of plant biodiversity in Asia, we use a variety of dataset (vegetation plots, forest dynamics plots, species distribution, phylogeny, functional trait and fossil) and statistical models including mechanistic null models (e.g. neutral theory).
-Moreover, we focus on systematic conservation planning and spatial conservation prioritization to capture important plant areas in Asia.
+We investigate hierarchical assembly processes through time and space across local community and regional/global-scale biomes.
+To understand the origin and maintenance of biodiversity in East Asia, we use a variety of dataset (species occurrence, community samples, monitoring plots, species distribution, phylogeny, functional trait and fossil) and statistical models including mechanistic null models (e.g. neutral theory).
+Moreover, we focus on systematic conservation planning in Asia and contribute to promoting SDGs actions together with public and business sectors.

 |